Simulation-Software-Engineering/Lecture-Material/version-control/material/git_quiz.md

 ## Undo II

-Amira made changes this morning to a shell script called `data_cruncher.sh` that she has been working on for weeks.
-Her changes broke the script, and she has now spent an hour trying to get it back in working order.
-Luckily, she has been keeping track of her project’s versions using Git.
-Which of the commands below can she use to recover the last committed version of her script? (multiple choice)
+You made changes to a shell script called `data_cruncher.sh`, which broke it.
+Which of the git commands recovers the last committed version of the script? (multiple choice)

 - `git checkout HEAD`
 - `git checkout HEAD data_cruncher.sh`